 Take Your Theory Further

 Root notes are just the beginning.
+Once you understand roots, you can start creating your own chord voicings anywhere on the neck.
 If you want to understand why chords work together, how to find any chord anywhere on the neck, and how to use theory to actually improve your playing, check out Guitar Theory Unlocked—my complete course that makes theory practical and usable.